Christian Gómez (Venezuelan footballer)

-Christian Anthony Gómez Vargas (born 23 February, 1999) is a Venezuelan professional footballer who plays as midfielder.
-He is currently free agent.
+Christian Anthony Gómez Vargas (born 23 February, 1999) is a Venezuelan professional footballer who plays as a midfielder.
+He currently plays for Mineros de Guayana.

 Career

 Gómez was part of the Mineros de Guayana from 2017 to 2021, making 44 appearances for the club, scoring 2 goals.
 He also helped the team to the Copa Venezuela title in 2017.
 In 2018 he spent a season on loan with Dominican side Atlético San Francisco, where the team were runners up in the league.

 On 16 March 2021, Gómez signed with USL Championship side Hartford Athletic.
 He made his debut for Hartford on 13 June 2021, appearing as a 62nd-minute substitute during a 3–2 loss to Charlotte Independence.